pubkey/unload/README.md

 #javascript: unload

-## The question: How can I make my npm-module run a piece of code when my javascript-process exits?
+## The question: How can I make my npm-module to run a piece of code when my javascript-process exits?
 ## The answer: Add a handler to ```process.on('exit')```.

 So, problem solved..